 Late Stage: The intense cloudy white signal indicates leakage of fluid from the affected retinal vein, which produces macular edema.

 Why does Branch Retinal Vein Occlusion cause decreased vision?

 With a BRVO, the circulation of blood through the affected vein is either halted or reduced, often resulting in an accumulation of blood and fluid (macular edema) within the retinal tissue.
 The reduction in blood flow (ischemia) and macular edema both contribute to decreased visual acuity.

 What is likely to be the visual outcome?

 While gradual spontaneous improvement in vision is possible in a minority of patients, without treatment the vision in most patients will remain decreased or even worsen.

-Unfortunately, BRVO cannot be cured, however, there are effective treatments that can help patients maintain or improve their visual outcome by reducing the associated macular edema.
+While BRVO cannot be cured, there are effective treatments that can help patients maintain or improve their visual outcome by reducing the associated macular edema.
 Treatment options include intravitreal injection (injection of medicine into the eye) and laser.

 Intravitreal injection of vascular endothelial growth factor (VEGF) inhibitors such as Lucentis (FDA approved), Eylea (FDA approved), and Avastin (used off-label) or steroids such as triamcinolone and Ozurdex (FDA approved) can help maintain or improve vision.